 So the basics are to climb up to Sickle on day one, which can be tough, as here is the hardest climbing for many people, plus the hottest, and fix down from Sickle with three ropes.

 An alternative to getting up at 4 am, is to go up at 4 pm, climb Pine Line (nice little route), and fix pitch one.
 This means you can walk around to the Pine line ledge at 4 am (you can ‘probably’ sleep up there), and get onto the route and bypass parties (the 1st pitch is also one of the most polished and weird).

 If you’ve not got your heart totally set on the Nose, the Triple Direct is another option (a mash-up of the Salathe, Muir and Nose), but this requires some more solid free skills for the Free Blast (it’s not free and it’s not a blast).

 What about fixing?

 The number one bit of advice from me would NEVER haul up the first pitches to Sickle, as it takes forever and increases your chances of failure dramatically (and slows everyone up).
 Last time I was in the Valley we climbed Grape Race, which climbs those first pitches up to Sickle, then goes left, and so we had to haul (we fixed to pitch one, then hauled from the Pine Line ledge).
-As we had out bags on pitch one, everyone seemed to assume that was the way to do it, and so within 24 hours every single belay had haul bags hanging off it, each and every one having some kind of fuck-up when lowering out to Sickle.
+As we had our bags on pitch one, everyone seemed to assume that was the way to do it, and so within 24 hours, every single belay had haul bags hanging off it, each and everyone having some kind of fuck-up when lowering out to Sickle.
 The result, even after all that pain, was every single team bailed after wasting two or three days of perfect weather (I did tell them, but they thought I was being an asshole).

 Once you fix to Sickle, you should get on your ropes as soon as you can, ideally the following morning (although some people will be fried).
 Yes, people might use your ropes (go up or down them), but if set up right they’ll be fine.